-Depending on how the flow is distributed, your users see one of two UIs when they run a flow: Classic runtime or Lightning runtime.
+Depending on how a flow is distributed, your users see either the Classic runtime or Lightning runtime UI when they run the flow.
 Like its name suggests, Lightning runtime looks and feels like Lightning Experience.

-Choose Your Org's Runtime Experience for URL-Based Flows (Beta)
+Choose Your Org's Runtime Experience for URL-Based Flows

 Are you distributing a flow via a URL?
 That includes things like direct URLs and custom buttons, as well as links in Setup.
-Flip one switch, and all those flows will be upgraded to Lightning runtime.
+You can flip one switch to upgrade all those flows to Lightning runtime.

-Render Two-Column Screens from a Flow URL (Beta)
+Render Two-Column Screens from a Flow URL

 When you distribute a flow using a URL, you can control whether to display the screens with one column or two columns.
-Two-column screens are supported only for orgs that use Lightning runtime.
+Two-column screens are supported only for orgs that have enabled Lightning runtime.